textiles_textiles-loom_2021_hero-002_np.jpg

 Weaving through the hand and the digital

 With floor looms and computer-operated dobby looms, our Weaving Studio supports our commitment to an ever-expanding rhetoric around contemporary interdisciplinary strategies that integrate fine art, design, and craft.
 In this regard, our looms function as tools to negotiate conversations around cloth, technology, and the body.
-Weaving courses such as Vagabond Weaving and Zeros+Ones highlight the intersections between hand and digital technologies.
+Weaving courses such as Weaving to Dye For and Zeros+Ones highlight the intersections between hand and digital technologies.

-Our Print Studio and Dye Lab are outfitted with individual print stations, a production print table, and a large vacuum exposure unit.
-Print courses such as Wet+Wild and Interiority Complex delve into the painterly qualities of dye on cloth, photo- and computer-generated imaging, and the complexities of screen printed repeat patterns for applications in fashion and interior design.
+Our Print Studio and Dye Lab are outfitted with individual print stations, a production print table, a large vacuum exposure unit, and dye facilities.
+Print courses such as Wet + Wild and Print Witchery delve into the painterly qualities of dye on cloth and the use of visual metaphor to create meaning.

 Studios outfitted with a range of equipment